banknovo/pool/README.md

  # Pool ![Tests](https://github.com/banknovo/pool/workflows/Tests/badge.svg)

-**Note**: Although we use this library in our Production environment, it is still evolving and API is not yet final.
-There maybe breaking changes.
-Consider this in Beta until there is a v1.0 release.

 Pool is a connection pool for net.Conn interface.

 This implementation is a extracted from the db connection pool used in [Go's database/sql/sql.go](https://github.com/golang/go/blob/master/src/database/sql/sql.go) and necessary changes made to work with net.Conn connections.